GLOBAL MARKETS-Stocks, dollar fall on 2nd day of U.S. shutdown

 fewer jobs than expected last month.

-grew as no signs emerged of an end to the budget standoff in
+impact grew as no signs emerged of an end to the budget standoff

 Market volatility will likely increase the longer the